axelvaldez/radical-companies/_posts/Posts/2022-10/2022-10-11-equal-not-equal-equitable.markdown

 ---

 <div style="display:none;">
- <p>&ldquo;Equal&rdquo; assumes that a level-playing field is enough. &ldquo;Equitable&rdquo; is about outcomes: all the heads are above the fence. &ldquo;Equal&rdquo; seems to work for a while, but over time, it stops working.</p>
+ <p>&ldquo;Equal&rdquo; assumes that a level-playing field is enough.
+It seems to work for a while, but over time, it stops working. &ldquo;Equitable&rdquo; is about outcomes and it scales.</p>
 </div>

 <h1>Equal</h1>